aiblocks/docs/guides/walkthroughs/stellar-smart-contracts.md

 The crowdfunding was a failure when not enough funds were raised by the expected date.
 This is the equivalent to not selling all of the participation tokens.
 Transaction 4 is submitted to the network, but it will fail.
-The holding account will have enough lumens to pay the transaction fee, so the transaction will be considered in consensus and a sequence number will get consumed.
+The holding account will have enough delos to pay the transaction fee, so the transaction will be considered in consensus and a sequence number will get consumed.
 An error will occur, though, because there will not be enough funds in the account to cover the actual requested amount of the payment.
 Transaction 5 is then submitted to the network, enabling